|

 by a granddaughter, Ashley Heath, sister, two brothers, Maxine Cheney,

 Howard and Cloyd (Dan) Heath.
-Military committal service was

 Monday, June 30, 2014, at Roselawn Memorial Gardens Cemetery under the